derekr/northstar-tutorial/readme.md

 This repo contains some tutorials are contextualizing the [NORTHSTAR](https://github.com/zangster300/northstar) example repo.

+The tutorial will assume some familiarity with Go and Datastar, but for the most part will build up concepts slowly.

 ## tl;dr

 NORTHSTAR is a starter repo for jumpstarting a Datastar project with a Go backend.
 It contains implementations for some common and idiomatic Datastar patterns like using CQRS, event streaming and "Fat Morphs".